shubhachandra/gcp-py/README.md

-Here’s a professional way to raise a ticket for this issue.
-You can customize the wording to fit your team's template or ticketing system:
+Got it!
+Here's a version of the ticket written in **requesting mode**, with a clear ask for action:

 ---

-**Title:** Align PROD AD-ent with QA-ent to Eliminate Technical Debt
+**Title:** Request to Align PROD AD-ent with QA-ent to Eliminate Technical Debt

 **Description:**
-While working with the **PROD AD-ent** environment, we observed significant technical debt and configuration drift when compared to **QA-ent**, which it is supposed to mirror.
-This inconsistency is leading to environment-specific issues and risks to production stability.

-**Issue Summary:**

-* PROD AD-ent is not in sync with QA-ent.
-* Differences include \[add a few specific examples if known, e.g., group policies, OU structure, permissions, etc.].
-* These deviations are causing potential reliability and maintenance challenges.

-**Proposed Action:**
+I would like to request an initiative to align the **PROD AD-ent** environment with **QA-ent**, which it is intended to mirror.
+During recent work in PROD, we identified significant technical debt and discrepancies when compared to QA-ent.
+These differences could introduce risks and inconsistencies between environments.

+**Request Details:**

-* Perform a thorough comparison between QA-ent and PROD AD-ent.
+* Please conduct a comparison between QA-ent and PROD AD-ent.
-* Document all configuration differences.
-* Align PROD AD-ent to mirror QA-ent (or vice versa, based on what is the intended baseline).
+* Identify and document key differences (e.g., configurations, group policies, OU structures, permissions, etc.).
+* Based on findings, update PROD AD-ent to ensure it mirrors QA-ent.
+* Optionally, we can explore setting up automated checks or documentation to maintain alignment going forward.

+**Reason for Request:**

-* Establish ongoing configuration sync checks to prevent future drift.
+* Reduce technical debt and configuration drift.

-**Impact if Unresolved:**

-* Increased troubleshooting time.
-* Risk of environment-specific failures.
+* Ensure consistency and reliability across environments.
-* Harder rollout of changes validated in QA.
+* Enable smoother and safer rollout of changes tested in QA.

-**Priority:** High
-**Requested By:** \[Your Name]
-**Due By:** \[Insert preferred timeline or sprint]
+**Suggested Timeline:** \[Insert preferred date or sprint if applicable]

+Please let me know if further inputs or validations are needed from my end.

+Thanks,
+\[Your Name]

 ---

-Would you like help filling in specific technical differences or attaching evidence/screenshots to support this ticket?
+Would you like a version of this for Jira, ServiceNow, or any specific ticketing format?